 Relative child care provider

 Listed family home

+Recertification Date—The last day of the 12-Month Authorization period.
+The date cannot occur before 12 months from the Eligibility Determination, Start of Care, or previous Recertification Date, whichever is later.

 Regulated child care provider—A provider caring for an eligible child in a location other than the eligible child’s own residence and is one of the following: